Last Updated on

 Pretty straightforward and intuitive so far.

-You’ll find Ninja Forms with a simple search in the plugins tab of your WordPress backend:
+You’ll find Ninja Forms with a simple search in the form plugin tab of your WordPress backend:

 Since it’s so popular, it’s not hard to find.
 This is the free version for now.
 You can input a paid license number later.